What is a house in multiple occupation?

-- Pay Licence Fee - Licence fees are banded and based upon the number of occupants.
-See HMO Licence Fees and Charges - payments can be made online as can no longer accept cheques.
+- Pay Stage 1 Licence Fee - Licence fees are banded and based upon the number of occupants.
+See HMO Licence Fees and Charges - payments must be made online as can no longer accept cheques.

 - Property Inspection - an inspection will be made to verify the information on the application forms and check the property is legally compliant.
 Unannounced inspections may be made during the life of the licence.

 It is your responsibility as a landlord to renew your licence when it expires, you must obtain a renewal pack and submit the new application before your existing licence expires.
 All forms can be downloaded from the Warwick District Council website.

-Warwick District Council is introducing flexibility in the HMO licensing cycles to enable HMO licences to be granted for a shorter period at a higher cost for landlords causing concern in the following circumstances:
+Warwick District Council has introduced flexibility in the HMO licensing cycles to enable HMO licences to be granted for a shorter period at a higher cost for landlords causing concern in the following circumstances:

 - Improvement Notice served ( disrepair and hazards)

-- Prohibition Order served ( for part of the property )
+- Prohibition Order served ( to restrict occupancy )

 - Civil Penalty ( various housing offences )